Arithmetic D-modules on locally noetherian formal schemes: Arithmetic Differential Operators

 \subsubsection{Application to Formal Schemes.}

 The construction of $m$-PD-envelopes sheafifies on a scheme because it commutes with flat base change, and localizations are flat.
-Thus if $S$ is an $m$-PD-scheme and $X$ is an $S$-scheme, any ideal $I\subset\O_X$ has an $m$-PD-envelope $\cP_{(m),\alpha}(I)$; it is a quasi-coherent $\O_X$-module satisfying the same universal property as in the affine case.
+Thus if $S$ is an $m$-PD-scheme and $X$ is an $S$-scheme, any ideal $I\subset\O_X$ has an $m$-PD-envelope $\cP_{(m),\alpha}(I)$; it is a quasicoherent $\O_X$-module satisfying the same universal property as in the affine case.
 The same holds for the $\cP^n_{(m),\alpha}(I)$.

-Suppose now $\cS$ is an adic locally noetherian formal scheme with an $m$-PD-structure $(\fa,\fb,\alpha)$, and $\cX$ is a formal $\cS$-scheme that is adic and locally noetherian.
+Suppose now $\cS$ is an locally noetherian formal scheme with an $m$-PD-structure $(\fa,\fb,\alpha)$, and $\cX$ is a locally noetherian formal $\cS$-scheme.
 Since formal localizations are also flat, one might expect that the construction of $m$-PD-envelopes sheafifies in the same way.
-However the lack of a category of quasi-coherent $\O_\cX$-modules makes itself felt at this point: there is no analogue here of the sheafification procedure that is available in complete generality for schemes.
+However the lack of a category of quasicoherent $\O_\cX$-modules makes itself felt at this point: there is no analogue here of the sheafification procedure that is available in complete generality for schemes.
 If $\cI\subset\O_\cX$ is an ideal one can of course sheafify the presheaf of divided power envelopes of $\cI$ on affines; the trouble starts when one tries to prove that the ring of sections of this sheaf over an affine open is a divided power envelope.

 The situation is somewhat better for regular ideals, when one is concerned only with the truncated divided power envelopes.
 Suppose $\cI\subset\O_\cX$ is a regular ideal, and that the closed immersion $\cY\to\cX$ defined by $\cI$ has a retraction $\cX\to\cY$ (i.e. the quotient map $\O_\cX\to\O_\cX/\cI$ has a section).
 Let $U=\Spf{A}\sset\cX$ and $V=\Spf{R}\sset\cS$ be open affines such that $\cX\to\cS$ maps $U$ into $V$, and $U\to V$ is parallelizable.
 If we set $I=\Gamma(U,\cI)$, then by hypothesis $A\to A/I$ has a section $\sigma$, and we know that $P^n_{(m),\alpha}(I)$ is a free $A/I$-module of finite rank via the section $\sigma$.
 For any $f\in\Gamma(U,\O_\cX)$ the morphism $A\to A_{\{f\}}$ is flat and the canonical morphism